sean-lamont/aitp/notes/paper_notes/notes.md

       arch.

-### Embeddings

-Most AITP approaches require vector embeddings of the mathematical expressions under reasoning, which are then used for upstream tasks such as premise selection and proof guidance.
-The choice of embedding model is still an open question.
-Expressions are either treated as a natural language sequence, or as a graph derived from their abstract syntax tree representation.
-It has been argued that a graph representation is more appropriate, with Graph Neural Networks (GNNs) achieving strong results in several tasks.
-However, Transformer models applied to the sequence representation have also demonstrated strong performance by leveraging large pre-trained models.
-Both architectures have fundamental limitations, as GNNs suffer from poor integration of global information, and vanlla Transformers ignore the structural information of the expression.
-Recent work has shown that combining both architectures leads to improved performance on several graph learning tasks.
-In the context of theorem proving however, there has been no thorough comparison between approaches.
+AIITP benchmarks mentioned, limited in single system.
+Other unified frameworks, e.g. NLP, CV, GNN (graph benchmarks), which have provided strong value to their respective areas

-In this work, we investigate the importance of embedding architecture across several theorem proving tasks.
+[//]: # (In this work, we investigate the importance of embedding architecture across several theorem proving tasks.)
-We show a surprising improvement of 50\% over the state of the art TacticZero algorithm, with the only change being the embedding approach.
+[//]: # (We show a surprising improvement of 50\% over the state of the art TacticZero algorithm, with the only change being the)
+[//]: # (embedding approach.)
-We also provide comparisons of embedding architectures across the HOLStep and HOList benchmarks, and a HOL4 premise selection task.
+[//]: # (We also provide comparisons of embedding architectures across the HOLStep and HOList benchmarks, and a HOL4 premise)
+[//]: # (selection task.)
-We provide a qualitative analysis of embeddings to help explain the large improvement, showing that the improved model provides more semantically aware embeddings.
+[//]: # (We provide a qualitative analysis of embeddings to help explain the large improvement, showing that the improved model)
+[//]: # (provides more semantically aware embeddings.)

 ## Background

 #### Provers